IT Architecture

 Creating an IT architecture is a Hard Job to do

 Creating an IT architecture is not easy.
 It is a hard job to do.
-As an IT architect, you need to address a lot of stakes, concerns, issues, politics, trends and other matters at the same time.
+As an IT architect, you need to address a lot of stakes, concerns, issues, politics, trends, and other matters at the same time.

-The Dragon1 open EA method provides a working process to make sure you get your IT architecture approved so it will really be used by IT projects.
+The Dragon1 open EA method provides a working process to make sure you get your IT architecture approved so it will be used by IT projects.

 To be a successful IT architect requires years of training and practice.